 Wow!
 How times have changed.
 The big decline in natural gas prices, particularly the dry kind (methane), has hurt leveraged E&P companies like XCO.
 They've been saddled with poor earnings, little cash flow, and the need to raise capital.
-Chesapeake Energy (CHK) is probably the poster child for the sector, but XCO has been a short sellers' paradise too.
+Chesapeake Energy (NYSE:CHK) is probably the poster child for the sector, but XCO has been a short sellers' paradise too.
 Just recently, the company had to sell...